mwinkel-dev/mdsplus/0_XMW_README.md

 Also note that the `valgrind` testing tool is not available for macOS Ventura.

+## Cross-Compiling

+Still have to demonstrate that Apple Silicon can cross compile MDSplus for Intel macOS.

 ## Notes for mw-preview-macos-intel-v2

 The `mw-preview-macos-intel-v2` branch is a temporary preview branch for Intel macOS Ventura.
 It is NOT the official branch.
 This preview branch will vanish soon.